Biden fans see him as honest and frank, in contrast to Clinton

 Several people interviewed referred to Biden's son Beau, 46, who died of brain cancer in May.
 His death was another tragic chapter in the life of the vice president, who lost his first wife and his daughter in a car accident shortly after winning election to the U.S. Senate in 1972.

-Though Clinton has wide policy experience, Biden's 36 years in the Senate and almost two terms as vice president count in his favor among supporters.
+Though Clinton has wide policy experience, Biden's 36 years in the Senate and almost two terms as vice president count in his favour among supporters.

 "I know she was first lady and has experience in the White House in that capacity, and I know she was secretary of state, but I think the experience he has is closer to what is needed for the presidency," said Dee Garletts, 72, of Bellevue, Washington.